-After living in South Africa for 25 years, my family and I moved to New Zealand 18 years ago and currently reside in the lovely West Harbour.
-I have worked in Not for Profit for many years prior to accepting my current role as Finance Manager at Kaitiaki Kindergartens (some 9 plus years ago now).
+After living in South Africa for 25 years, my family and I moved to New Zealand 20 years ago and currently reside in the lovely West Harbour.
+I have worked in Not for Profit for many years prior to accepting my current role as Finance Manager (and now 2IC General Manager) at Kaitiaki Kindergartens (some 11 years ago now).
 There is great personal reward in contributing at a management level for Not for Profit – knowing your work is helping to ensure our young tamariki throughout our kindergartens and centres are thriving in such wonderful environments.
 My accounting skills are highly effective in budgeting and financial forecasting, which is extremely important in the early childhood sector – which has become a highly competitive market.

 An epiphany about learning saw me move from secondary to teaching in the most important time in a child’s education, the early years.
 I have also been a professional development adviser, teacher education lecturer, policy adviser and facilitator of workshops for NZ Teachers Council and had a recent stint at the Ministry of Education.
 I am thrilled to work at Kaitiaki Kindergartens as I am committed to high quality early education for children and value being part of a larger learning organisation that has everyone focused on the best outcomes for teachers, children and their families.